-For queries that utilize more than one table, TTL values must be set on all referenced tables before the query is deemed cachable.
-For example, if a query joined across PRODUCTS and SALARIES tables, if a TTL value was set on one table and not the other, the query would not be cachable.
+For queries that utilize more than one table, TTL values must be set on all referenced tables before the query is deemed cacheable.
+For example, if a query joined across PRODUCTS and SALARIES tables, if a TTL value was set on one table and not the other, the query would not be cacheable.

 If different TTL values are configured for different tables used by a query, the lowest TTL is derived.

 A Query Template can be used to set a TTL value across a set of similar queries.
 Consider the following examples:

 SELECT name, age FROM users WHERE id = 2; SELECT name, age FROM users WHERE id = 6; SELECT name, age FROM users WHERE id = 14;

 Whilst these queries are syntactically different, many use cases require the ability to easily set a TTL value for all individual queries, even though they are unique.
 A query Template does exactly this.
 From a TTL lookup perspective, PolyScale normalizes the queries and removes the query parameters.
 In the above examples this yields the following query Template:

 SELECT name, age FROM users WHERE id = ?;

 A query Template can simply be thought of as a SQL query with the parameters removed which is assigned a TTL.
 Once a TTL is set on this template, all queries that match (once parameters are removed) inherit the TTL value.